zenfuse/zenfuse.js/www/docs/intro.md

 ## Getting Started

-:::info Note
+:::info Not for browsers

 This library for server side JS.
-It doesn't work in the browsers.
+It doesn't work in the browsers by design.

 :::